 Yet, these concepts are critical to developing understandings of digital citizenship, and form part of the ICT General Capabilities in the Australian Curriculum.
 As part of my classroom program, I designed this presentation to clarify some of the key issues, and developed a reference list for PD/CC sites suitable for use in middle to upper primary.
 Creative Commons and copyright awareness is one of my ICT priorities for 2015.
 Copyright is Messy: An Introduction to Creative Commons – Created with Haiku Deck, presentation software that inspires Other Teaching Resources These infographics are quite handy for explaining the difference, and I have personally used the Creative Commons one in upper primary classes.

+Source – Resource: 30 Circles – Creativity Challenge.
+It's always good to have a few new activities up your sleeve to keep the creativity juices flowing, and this activity spotted on the Harvard Business Review blog is great for creative thinking in adults or children within any educational setting.
 Here is the idea, by Tom Kelley and David Kelley: Click here to download a PDF version for printing.
 It’s a great warm-up and also highlights the balance between fluency (the speed and quantity of ideas) and flexibility (how different or divergent they are).
 TOOL: 30 Circles PARTICIPANTS: Solo or groups of any size TIME: 3 minutes, plus discussion SUPPLIES: Pen and a piece of paper (per person) with 30 blank circles on it of approximately the same size.
 Give each participant one 30 Circles sheet of paper and something to draw with.Ask them to turn as many of the blank circles as possible into recognizable objects in three minutes.Compare results.

 20 collaborative Google Apps activities for schools.
 Google Apps are collaborative, which makes them highly powerful.
 They offer opportunities for students to engage unlike ever before.
 Here are 20 ideas.
 Google Apps is beginning to revolutionize education.
 With its highly collaborative, online/offline format — and its attractive price tag (free!)

 Integrating technology can be very stressful for educators that aren’t familiar with it.
 2. Don’t try introducing technology with either too much or too little professional development.
 3. 4.
 5. 6.
 7Sisters - ICT Data Handling.
 Ian Addison's Blog.
 The Useless Web.
 Student tutorial.
 The Best Platform For Student Blogging.
 The Best Platform For Student Blogging by Terry Heick Okay, this is subjective, but here’s my thought: When taking a macro view view of how and why students share thinking and information–and considering modern digital media trends, in 2014 the best way for students to blog in and out of the classroom has to be tumblr.

 Just because I say it’s the “best” doesn’t mean you’ll find it that way.
 You may hate the commenting system.
 You may have trouble finding your way around.
+You may want to see a more seamless “classroom” experience–something available with more “school-like” content management systems like edublog.
 Or something that’s safe on safe on safe, like kidblog, or something more desktop-like–maybe Google’s blogger platform.
+You may even want to try to use a non-blog like edmodo or Google+ for blog-like functions–the everything-in-one-place-because-it’s-easier-and-I-need-easy approach.

-Where the best designers go to find photos and graphics | Blog.
+The truth is, every platform has its strengths and weaknesses.
+1. 2.
+3. 4.
+5. Well, most of them.
+6. Where the best designers go to find photos and graphics | Blog.
 This is my collection of the best websites to find free photos, icons and patterns.
 If you’d like to suggest a resource, send me an email.
 Photo Blogs Quality over quantity.
 Usually a photo blog is one photographer releasing photos as they shoot them.
 Generally these blogs have around 300 high-quality photos.